-This is the percentage of patients who maintained mobility over time.
-Retaining mobility can be a great sign for residents' health.
+This indicates the percentage of residents who were able to retain mobility over time.
+Retaining mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-This is the number of times residents are rehospitalized per thousand days of short-term care.
-There is a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.
+This is the number of rehospitalizations per 1,000 days of short-term care.
+There is typically a correlation between staying out of the hospital and a nursing home's quality of short-term rehabilitation.